Is "the Assyrian," mentioned by Isaiah and Micah, the Antichrist?

 I also have read some of that before, from other sources.
 The history of the Hashemite kingdom in Jordan is very interesting.

-I notice that Van Koevering indicates these two things in what he wrote:
+I notice that Van Koevering makes the following two points in what he wrote on page 73 of his book:

-I realize that a common view, held by many Christians, is that "the Assyrian" is a designation, by the ancient prophets, of the Antichrist.
-As such, they believe that this future man of sin, necessarily, must emerge from somewhere in the region in or around present-day Syria.
-However, these assumptions are not so obvious to me, for many reasons.
-I will give four below.
+I realize that a commonly-held view by many Christians is that "the Assyrian" is a designation, by the ancient prophets, of the Antichrist.
+As such, they believe that this future man of lawlessness or sin (2 Thessalonians 2:3), necessarily, must emerge from somewhere in the region in or around present-day Syria.

 Someone who is described, by another prophet, to come against the land of Israel is Gog (Ezekiel 38:16).
 Ezekiel even wrote how former prophets had prophesied how God would bring Gog against Israel (38:17).
-Presumably, two of these prophets were Isaiah, who probably were referring to Gog when they wrote about "the Assyrian" invading the land of Israel (Isaiah 10:5,6; Micah 5:5,6).
+Presumably, two of these prophets were Isaiah and Micah, who probably were referring to Gog when they wrote about "the Assyrian" invading the land of Israel (Isaiah 10:5,6; Micah 5:5b,6).
+Also, the description of Gog in Ezekiel 38:10-12 seems to depict a very pompous, prideful and haughty man.

-If Gog's fate were to be tossed into the lake of fire, at the beginning of the the Millennium, it would be impossible for him to return again, at the end of the Millennium (20:7,8), to be part of the final insurgency against Jesus/God.
-In case you are wondering how Gog could return later, if he will be dead and buried, keep reading.
+If it were Gog's fate to be tossed into the lake of fire, at the beginning of the Millennium, it would be impossible for him to return again, at the end of the Millennium (20:7,8), to be part of the final insurgency and insurrection against Jesus/God.
+In case you wonder how Gog could be dead and buried, yet return at a later time, this is explained in section 4 below.

-3) Gog and his hordes will invade and come specifically against Israel (Ezekiel 38:16), and the Assyrian will do the same (Isaiah 10:5,6; Micah 5:5,6).
+3) The Assyrian will invade and come against Israel (Isaiah 10:5,6; Micah 5:5b,6), and Gog and his hordes will do the same (Ezekiel 38:16).
 Yet, John wrote how the beast (Antichrist), and the ten kings who follow him, will come specifically against the Lamb (Revelation 17:12-14)—that is, Jesus.

 Some believe that Gog and the Antichrist are the same person.
 As such, they feel that the destruction of the armies of Gog will be the same event as the Battle of Armageddon, during which the Antichrist and his armies will be defeated.
-This simply is not the case, and several scriptural comparisons in my commentary, The Final Battles, demonstrate this.
+I am convinced that this simply is not the case, and several scriptural comparisons in my commentary, The Final Battles, demonstrate this.

-In fact, the destruction of the hordes of Gog, attacking Israel, will take place on the day Jesus returns, 1,260 days (Revelation 11:3, 12:6) following the setting up of the "abomination that causes desolation" at the midpoint of the 70th Week.
-Then, 30 days later, in fulfillment of Daniel 12:11, the Antichrist and his armies will gather at Armageddon, planning to attack Jesus, the Lamb (as Psalm 2:1-12 describes); however, He will defeat them instead.
+In fact, the destruction of the hordes of Gog, attacking Israel, will take place on the day Jesus returns, 1,260 days (Revelation 11:3, 12:6) following the setting up of the "abomination that causes desolation" in the midst of the 70th Week.
+Then, 30 days following the destruction of Gog and Magog, in fulfillment of Daniel 12:11, the Antichrist and his armies will gather at Armageddon, planning to attack Jesus, the Lamb (as Psalm 2:1-12 and Revelation 17:12-14 describe); however, Jesus will defeat them instead.

 4) In Revelation 13:1, the "dragon" (Satan) is seen watching the first beast or Antichrist rising up "out of the sea" (with "sea" probably representing multitudes of people).
-This will take place at the midpoint of the 70th Week.
+This will take place in the midst of the 70th Week.
 Many believe that Satan will possess or inhabit the Antichrist/beast.
-Perhaps so; but at a minimum, Satan will be directing and guiding this man for the next 3˝ years.
+Perhaps this will be so; but at a minimum, Satan will be directing and guiding this man for the next 3˝ years.

 Now, in the Septuagint translation of the Old Testament, there is a reference to Gog, indicating that he will be the king of a "swarm of locusts":